 But the challenge arises when payments return or decline and require follow-up.
 Managing payment exceptions is time-consuming, and it requires shifting a member of the veterinary team away from their usual duties to act as a collection specialist.

 These team members typically aren’t trained in how to do this.
 They hope they can get the client on the phone on the first try, and then get a promise that the client will mail a check or provide a credit card number for payment.

 This has never been an ideal system for effectively collecting veterinary accounts receivable and is likely why such arrangements have had historically poor success rates.
 Too much of the control is left in the pet owner’s hands, in terms of when and how often payments will be sent.

 Practices should ideally investigate at least three different payment management companies before settling on the one they’d like to work with.
 Fee structures vary from company to company.
-Some require their own approval process, while others give the practice the freedom to determine approvals based on their own in-house criteria.
+Some require their own approval process, while others, like VetBilling®, give the practice the freedom to determine approvals based on their own in-house criteria.

 We have reached the point where in-house payment plans should once again be considered a viable option for helping clients pay for veterinary care.

 The veterinary profession has traveled full circle, from offering in-house payment plans decades ago, to dropping them in favor of third-party financing, to now grappling with the reality that third-party financing just doesn’t help enough clients.